WizardZedd0/SendInterrupt/README.md

 # SendInterrupt
-Sends a string of text/clicks which will be interrupted by stop Keys
+[Function] Sends a string of text/clicks which will be interrupted by stop Keys